Table of contents

-- The Vice President shall review the matter and render a decision on the appeal within 21 calendar days from receipt of the written appeal.
+- The Vice President shall review the matter and render a decision on the appeal within 20 business days from receipt of the written appeal.

 - Within seven days of the receipt of the decision by the Vice President for Student Life and Leadership Engagement, an appeal can be made to the President.
-The President or his/her designee shall make a final decision on the case within 21 calendar days from receipt of the appeal.
+The President or his/her designee shall make a final decision on the case within 20 business days from receipt of the appeal.
 The President or his/her designee shall make a final decision on the case.

 - Decisions involving academic dishonesty cases may be appealed as follows: